felixnyamweya/wpsso-schema-json-ld/readme.txt

 Including product images, product variations, custom product attributes (weight, size, color, material, etc), product reviews, product ratings, and much more.

-**Adds comments and threaded replies to Schema CreativeWork:**
+**Adds content text, comments, and threaded replies to Schema CreativeWork:**

-Includes comments, reviews, and their replies to the Schema CreativeWork markup and its sub-types (Article, BlogPosting, Recipe, Review, WebPage, etc.) for even better Google SEO ranking. ;-)
+Includes the complete content text (along with a description text), comments, reviews, and their replies to the Schema CreativeWork markup and its sub-types (Article, BlogPosting, Recipe, Review, WebPage, etc.) for even better Google SEO ranking. ;-)

 **WPSSO JSON is *incredibly fast* and coded for performance:**